youpele52/matte-black-theme/README.md

 # Matte Black Theme for Zed

-A sleek, matte black theme for the Zed editor.

-## Features

-- Carefully chosen accent colors for better code visibility
-- High contrast for readability
-- Optimized for code editing
-- Minimalist design with focus on code
+Find your Zen in Zed.
+A dark, matte black theme designed for focused coding with carefully tuned syntax colors and high contrast.
+Embrace simplicity, enhance clarity.

 ## Installation

 1. Copy the theme files to your Zed themes directory
-2. Select "Matte Black" from the theme picker
+2. Select "Matte Black Theme v0.1.0" from the theme picker